The Truth About Sleep Training

 What made the difference between the signalers and the self-soothers?

 As it turned out, the most significant factor was about the baby’s behavior.
 It was actually about the parents’ behavior: whether or not they put their baby into the crib awake at bedtime.[3]
-Thanks to Anders preliminary work, this distinction has been noted over[4] and over,[5] across the globe.[6]
+Thanks to Anders’s preliminary work, this distinction has been noted over[4] and over,[5] across the globe.[6]
 We now understand that a parent has the ability to teach self-soothing….aka to “sleep train.”

 Opponents of sleep training say letting your baby learn to “self-soothe” will teach them to distrust their parents and believe that their parents will not respond to their needs.
-Furthermore they may believe that “sleep training” is a parent’s attempt to control their child’s natural patterns of sleep.
+Furthermore, they may believe that “sleep training” is a parent’s attempt to control their child’s natural patterns of sleep.

 But consider this: if your baby (or toddler or preschooler) can’t fall asleep without your presence in some way, that’s actually another form of control.
 You are controlling whether they learn to self-soothe… and in some cases preventing them from trying.

-Giving your little one the opportunity to learn this skill of falling asleep is actually giving them the control.
+Giving your little one the opportunity to learn this skill of falling asleep is actually giving them control.
 You are setting up the process of falling asleep as being pleasant and predictable through the use of your bedtime routine, and you’re releasing your control by allowing him to fall asleep with their own skills, in their own way.

 When should you consider changing your child’s sleep habits?